-A friend of mine, Chris Geier, posted a blog post titled “SharePoint: The User Group Phenomena” on the End User SharePoint site.
+A friend of mine, Chris Geier, posted a blog post titled “SharePoint: The User Group Phenomena” (link removed) on the End User SharePoint site.
 He’s pondering the whole users group question.
 Having been involved with users groups for just shy of 20 years, I feel like there are a few things that I should say about how users groups form, how they develop their own personality, and how they fail.
 I should say that I don’t feel like I have the corner on the market here, I am just sharing what I know from my experience.

 How Users Groups Form